-Policy: Fare Changes hanges of Authority by eneral Manager under a Delegation y the Board of Directors in 1-16, dated October 25, 2001.
+Policy: Fare Changes Number: 710 Adopted by General Manager under a Delegation of Authority by the Board of Directors in Resolution #01-16, dated October 25, 2001.
 Effective date: 05/16/17 Page 1 of 3

 - A. The purpose of this policy is to establish the definition of a fare change that has a potential disparate impact on minority populations or a potential disproportionate burden on low-income people. - B. All fare changes are subject to a Title VI Equity Analysis prior to Board approval of the fare change.
 A Title VI Equity Analysis will be completed for all fare changes and will be presented to the Board of Directors for its consideration and included in the subsequent SAMTD Title VI Program report with a record of action taken by the Board.